awsdocs/aws-cdk-guide/doc_source/cli.md

 **Note**
 The standard AWS `config` and `credentials` files are located at `~/.aws/config` and `~/.aws/credentials` \(macOS/Linux\) or `%USERPROFILE%\.aws\config` and `%USERPROFILE%\.aws\credentials` \(Windows\)\.

+The environment specified in your AWS CDK app using the stack's `env` property is used during synthesis to generate an environment\-specific AWS CloudFormation template and during deployment to override the account or region specified by one of the above methods\.
+For more information, see [Environments](environments.md)\.

 If you have the AWS CLI installed, the easiest way to configure your account credentials and a default region is to issue the following command: